AnswerDotAI/fh-deploy/droplet/README.md

 sudo apt install nginx
 ```

-If asked, reboot the server with `sudo reboot`
+- If asked, reboot the server with `sudo reboot`
+- If you navigate to `http://<DROPLET_IP_ADDRESS>` you should see "Welcome to nginx!" page.

 2. Clone the repository